abdulaziz1d/abdulaziz1d/README.md

-- 👋 Hi, I’m @abdulaziz1d
+- 👋 this account was made for orage codding school tasks and projects here is my main github account: https://github.com/abdulazeez761

 <!---